chinamike65/hugo-tuolesi/content/book3/book3en.md

 (6) For a long time in the Dharma, I want to regard the Dharma as the most extraordinary treasure of wisdom, and pray for the Dharma to live forever in the world.

-You should think like this: "Master Daen taught me the righteous Dharma of the Buddha, such a precious treasure of wisdom, if it can live in the world for a long time, it will benefit countless sentient beings.
+You should think like this:

+"Master Daen taught me the righteous Dharma of the Buddha, such a precious treasury of wisdom, if it can live in the world for a long time, it will benefit countless sentient beings."

-"Then you have to be diligent, make great vows, have bodhicitta, and do your best to make the Dharma abide for a long time.
+Then you have to be diligent, make great vows, have bodhicitta, and do your best to make the Dharma abide for a long time.

 The above are the six types of thoughts that disciples need to have when they hear the Dharma.

 To put it simply, first of all, realize that you are a patient suffering from afflictions, your guru is a doctor who treats the disease, the dharma taught by your guru is the medicine to cure the disease, and practice is to take medicine.

 Also think: Not only do you have afflictions and diseases, but all sentient beings have afflictions and diseases.
-Therefore, you must do your best to tell others about the methods and methods of treating illnesses, so as to benefit yourself and others.
+Therefore, you must do your best to tell others about the methods and techniques of treating illnesses, so as to benefit yourself and others.

 169

-4. The etiquette of disciples listening to the Dharma As a teacher, when teaching the Dharma, one should show compassion and impermanence, and should not be arrogant or greedy for Dharmame and fortune.
+4. The etiquette of disciples listening to the Dharma

+As a teacher, when teaching the Dharma, one should show compassion and impermanence, and should not be arrogant or greedy for Dharmame and fortune.

 This is the mentality a teacher needs to have when he teaches the Dharma.

 As a disciple, when listening to the Dharma, it is best to also generate Bodhicitta and desire for liberation: I want to become a Buddha and save sentient beings to listen to the teacher's teaching.

 If you just think: I want to see if what this master is saying is correct...

 Wait, if you listen to the Dharma with this mentality, you will have no merit if you listen to it.

 It is said in the Vinaya Sutra that there are thirty-six kinds of majesty to hear the Dharma, so I won't talk about that much here, just briefly.